 - For courses taught at least 50% online, awardees will need work with DSI CLEAR to determine the appropriate category under UNT's Online Courseware Intellectual Property policy for work produced as part of this project.
 This must be done before accepting the award and beginning work.

 - For other courses, awardees will need to disclose their planned work to Research Commercial Agreements to create a record of the new work owned by UNT, as required by UNT's Research Intellectual Property policy.
-This new work, except any answer keys meant for instructors, must be licensed under a Creative Commons Attribution-NonCommercial 4.0 International license, and a copy of the final product must be provided to Innovation and Commercialization for their records.
+This new work, except any answer keys meant for instructors, must be licensed under a Creative Commons Attribution-NonCommercial 4.0 International license, and a copy of the final product must be provided to Research Commercial Agreements for their records.

 Other grant terms

-Task payments of $1,000 to $5,000, depending on the amount of effort expected in adopting, adapting, or creating instructional material, will be awarded following the completion of work during a negotiated timeframe between September 1, 2021, and August 15, 2022.
+Task payments of $1,000 to $5,000, depending on the amount of effort expected in adopting, adapting, or creating instructional material, will be awarded following the completion of work during a negotiated timeframe ending by December 15, 2022.
 Limited funding is available to pay student wages and/or hire an editor to help with a project.

 For courses taught at least 50% online, CLEAR will offer the assistance of an instructional design consultant for awardees planning to adapt existing material.